salortiz/POSIX-PWDENT/README.md

 ## Reference
 ### The $*PWDENT dynamic variable

-When you request the POSIX::PWDENT module to be loaded, the `$*PWDENT` dynamic variable is installed.
+When you request the POSIX::PWDENT module to be loaded the `$*PWDENT` dynamic variable is installed and is available anywhere in your code.

 To get an entry by *name* use the variable as an `Associative` and to get an entry by *UID* use the variable as a `Positional`.